PxTools/pxtools.github.io/docs/PxWeb2/project/try.md

 # Follow the development of PxWeb 2

-## Tables from the Swedish database
+## Tables from Statistics Sweden database
 - [Database from Statistics Sweden](https://test.pxweb2.pages.dev/sv/)

-## Tables from the Norwegian database
+## Tables from Statistics Norway database
 - [Database from Statistics Norway](https://test-ssb.pxweb2.pages.dev/no/)

 ## Try it with your own data